 Do transferred funds have to go into the same type of IRA account?

-- Funds from a Traditional account can be transferred to an existing or new Traditional or SEP account or a SIMPLE IRA that has been in place for more than two years.
+- Funds from a Traditional account can be transferred to an existing or new Traditional, SEP or a SIMPLE IRA if certain conditions are met.*

 - Funds from a Roth account must be transferred into an existing or new Roth account, and cannot be transferred into any other type of account.

-- Funds from a SEP account can be transferred into a SEP IRA, a Traditional IRA, or into a SIMPLE IRA that has been in existence for more than two years prior to the transfer.
+- Funds from a SEP account can be transferred into a SEP, Traditional or a SIMPLE IRA if certain conditions are met.*